 Requests & Responses

 Angel is inspired by Express, and such, request handlers in general represent those from Express.
-Request handlers can be functions, or plain Dart objects (see how they are handled).
+Request handlers can be functions, or plain Dart objects (see ).
 Basic request handlers accept two parameters:

 to prevent further writing.